 The Local Government Act 2020 (the Act) requires councils to prepare a 10-year Financial Plan in the year following a general election that links to the achievement of the Community Vision and the Council Plan within the Integrated Planning and Reporting Framework.
+Council updates the ten year financial plan annually to ensure it remains current and provides guidance for the ensuing ten year period

-This framework guides the Council in identifying community needs and aspirations over the long-term through the Community Vision and Financial Plan, the medium-term through the Council Plan, Workforce Plan, and Revenue and Rating Plan, and short-term through the Department Plans and Budget.
-Council holds itself accountable through the Organisational and Financial Performance Reports and the Annual Report.
+This framework guides the Council in identifying community needs and aspirations over the long-term through the Community Vision and Financial Plan, the medium-term through the Council Plan, Workforce Plan, and Revenue and Rating Plan, and short-term through the Annual Initiatives and the Budget.
+Council holds itself accountable through reporting publicly to the community in the Organisational and Financial Performance Reports and the Annual Report.